 All of the Cumberland Public Libraries provide FREE access to computers and the Internet.
-Some libraries have C@P Sites as well as library owned computers.
-All computers located in one of our libraries are subject to the library’s rules and guidelines.
+Computer use is subject to the library’s rules and guidelines.

 To ensure the availability of a computer, users may book an Internet session at the library where the workstation is located.

 - A patron must have a library card to use one of the computers unless he/she is just visiting the area, in that case they must provide I.D.

 - Patrons using our Internet workstations must follow the Computer Guidelines and the Internet Code of Ethics.

 All libraries have printers.
 The cost for printing is: